Mariko Oi

+Previously, Oi regularly presented Newsday and Business Today (formerly Asia Business Report) on BBC News Channel and business segments on BBC Radio 4 and BBC World Service.
+She spent 2021 as the BBC’s Asia Business correspondent.

 Early life and education

 Oi is from the Setagaya ward of Tokyo.
 Her father works in transport.

 She attended the Sacred Heart School in Tokyo and then studied abroad at Presbyterian Ladies' College, Melbourne where she lived with a host family and learned English.
 Interested in history, she wrote an article in 2013 criticising the Japanese education system for sanitising its imperial history.
 She began her studies at Keio University before transferring to RMIT University in Australia, graduating with a Bachelor of Communications in Journalism in 2004.
 She participated in RMITV and interned with the ABC during university.